 For over twenty years, the Kirby Institute has collected and analysed data relating to the occurrence of HIV, viral hepatitis and sexually transmissible infections in Australia.
 The 2018 Annual Surveillance Report provides vital information to inform the public health response to blood-borne viruses (BBVs) and sexually transmissible infections (STIs) in Australia, particularly among different affected populations and demographics.

 This website allows you to interactively explore the latest findings from the 2018 Annual Surveillance Report.
 You can view key findings related to HIV, hepatitis B, hepatitis C and sexually transmissible infections to the end of 2017.
 Using the interactive graphs, explore the data breakdown and trends according to population or demographic.

-A separate report is prepared that explores the data in relation to Aboriginal and Torres Strait Islander populations, and you can view the key findings, and a summary community report here.
+A separate report is prepared that explores the data in relation to Aboriginal and Torres Strait Islander populations, and you can download it and view the key findings here.

-According to the 2017 Annual Surveillance Report, the number of newly diagnosed cases of HIV in Australia has remained stable over the past five years, following a steady increase since 1999.
-An estimated 227,306 people were living with chronic hepatitis C infection at the beginning of 2016, with over 30,000 cured of hepatitis C in 2016 thanks to increased access to new treatments subsidised by the Pharmaceutical Benefits Scheme.
-Rates of gonorrhoea are increasing, with a particular rise in heterosexuals in urban areas.
-There has also been a resurgence of syphilis in Northern Australia.
+According to the 2018 Annual Surveillance Report, the number of newly diagnosed cases of HIV in Australia has declined by 7% over the past five years, following a steady increase since 1999.
+An estimated 199,230 people were living with chronic hepatitis C infection at the beginning of 2017 decreasing to 182,144 by the end of 2017, with over 20,454 cured of hepatitis C since the end 2016 thanks to increased access to new treatments subsidised by the Pharmaceutical Benefits Scheme.
+Rates of gonorrhoea continue to increase, with a particular rise in heterosexuals in urban areas.
+There has also been a resurgence of infectious syphilis in Northern Australia.